Swofford, Washington

 Swofford, also known as Swofford Valley, is an unincorporated community in central Lewis County, in the U.S. state of Washington.
-The town sits on the south shore of Riffe Lake, approximately 4.0 mi southeast of Mossyrock.
+Swofford is situated on the south shore of Riffe Lake, southeast of Mossyrock.

 History

 The valley was first settled by farmers Thomas and Jennie Swofford and their children in 1887 after a migration journey from Illinois.
 Thomas purchased 160 acre in the center of the valley.
 The family created the post office in their home and opened a drug store, thereby naming the town.
 (Note: Thomas' son, Harry Swofford, is often given credit, in later news reports, for the valley and community being named after him rather than the Swofford family.)
 When the office and store were shut down, the building was converted into a dance hall.
 The Swoffords eventually moved to nearby Mossyrock; Thomas died in early 1924 and Jennie died on August 1, 1932.
 Their son, Harry Swofford, became a state representative and senator, and continued to live in the area until his death in 1970.
 A valley pioneer farmer, postmaster, and father to a Centralia mayor, D.C.
 Davis lived in Swofford for 65 years.

 The first recorded airplane flight in Swofford Valley was reported in 1920 and there were joking concerns that farmers would get stiff necks if more aircraft were flown overhead.
 In the 1920s, the community had an organized grange.